mdn/browser-compat-data/schemas/compat-data-schema.md

 ```

 The `<code>`, `<kbd>`, `<em>`, and `<strong>` HTML elements may be used.
 In addition, `<a>` tags may be used, such as to link to a browser's bug report, or MDN documentation.

-### The `matches` object

-A `matches` object contains hints to help automatically detect whether source code corresponds to a feature, such as a list of keywords or a regular expression.
-A `matches` object may have one of the following properties (in order of preference):

-- `keywords`: an array of one or more literal strings that correspond to the feature.

-  Examples:

-  - In CSS selector features, they can be literal selectors.
-See [`css.selectors.backdrop`](../css/selectors/backdrop.json)).
-  - In CSS property subfeatures, they can be data type keywords or function keywords.
-See [`css.properties.transform.3d`](../css/properties/transform.json)).

-- `regex_token`: a string containing a regular expression that matches a single token (i.e., text delimited by characters that are excluded from the text to be matched) corresponding to the feature.

-  Tests are required for all regular expressions.
-See [`test-regexes.js`](../tests/test-regexes.js).

-  Examples:

-  - In CSS property subfeatures, they can be regular expressions that match component value types.
-See [`css.properties.color.alpha_hexadecimal_notation`](../css/properties/color.json) and corresponding tests.

-- `regex_value`: a string containing a regular expression that matches a complete value corresponding to the feature.

-  Tests are required for all regular expressions.
-See [`test-regexes.js`](../tests/test-regexes.js).

-  Examples:

-  - In CSS property subfeatures, these can be regular expressions that match whole declaration values.
-See [`css.properties.transform-origin.three_value_syntax`](../css/properties/transform.json) and corresponding tests.

 ### Status information